kelsa-pi/PyUNO_Workspace/README.md

 BSD

 ## Status
-Alpha - no warranty whatsoever and use at your own risk.
+Beta - Reasonably feature-complete and stable enough to be usable for day-to-day work.
+No warranty whatsoever and use at your own risk.